cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 automated process which as gone awry.
 These errors can cause anything from minor annoyance while going about daily activities to catastrophic life altering consequences.
 There is, in effect, no avoiding error; the possibility of error can only be minimized.
-This minimization is effected by the availability of resource and skill while curating the dataset either in an automated or manual fashion.
+The amount of minimization that can be done is effected by the availability of resource and skill while curating the dataset either in an automated or manual fashion.
 In the case of IrishGen, resources are very limited so user expectations should be set accordingly.

 ## Conclusion